statisticsnorway/dapla-project/README.md

-# dapla-project
+# Dapla Project
-A collection of multiple standalone dapla repos that work together in a common context
+Facilitates a development environment for working with multiple standalone dapla repos in a common context.

+Also provides a local runtime environment that ties the different services together to form a complete working example sandbox.